Heat Stress Home

 Zone of Comfort

-energy, thus temperature is reduced.
-The body loses carbon dioxide [ CO
+of heat energy, thus temperature is reduced.
+The body loses carbon dioxide [CO

 ].
 The progressive loss of CO

-ise to the condition of alkalosis, which is a serious disturbance of acid-base
+gives rise to the condition of alkalosis, which is a serious disturbance of

 Loss of electrolyte balance is perhaps the most serious outcome.
 All the body systems are affected when Dietary Electrolyte Balance (DEB) is lost.
 The major effect of this is the development of a complex alienation of the body chemistry following a rise in the deep body temperature.
 Normal heat regulating systems are soon overcome, hyperventilation (panting) occurs in an effort to cool the body by evaporating water from the lungs.
 In continuing hot and humid conditions this fails, there are severe changes in the blood, acid base balance (which is essential for normal functioning) is lost and so is the productivity of enzyme systems within cells.

-Poultry stop eating and there are various behavioral responses such as squatting and wing spreading.
+Pigs (Swine) stop eating and there are various behavioral responses such as panting, increased wallowing, and muscle trembling.
 Lost electrolyte balance results in the loss of potassium, sodium and bicarbonate in an increasing urine output.

-The signs that the farmer sees in his Poultry are the result of an attempt to
+The signs that the farmer sees in his Pigs (Swine) are the result of an

-reduce the deep body temperature by losing heat.
-In the process, a succession
+attempt to reduce the deep body temperature by losing heat.
+In the

 Zone of Comfort

-electrolytes (measured in milliequivalents) at which the efficiency of the
+of electrolytes (measured in milliequivalents) at which the efficiency of

 ) – (CI